 [TEMPLATE] Swipe File: The 11 questions I ask

-I call my survey a “pre-intake questionnaire.”
-With an eye toward digital agency coaching and consulting, here’s what I ask:
+I refer to my survey as the Agency Exit Profile.
+With an eye toward exit-readiness and executive coaching, here’s what I ask:

 [Template] How to introduce your sales pre-qualification survey